praskhstwo/samplegit/README.md

 make docs
 ```

-# changes added toother new branch
+# changes added toother new branch and deleted it